-Prior Notification of Hospital Admission Requirements - Elective and Emergency Admissions
+Precertification of Hospital Admission Requirements - Elective and Emergency Admissions

-Prior to any elective admission to a hospital, hospice facility, or skilled nursing facility, and before receiving any home health care or home hospice services, you must notify HealthSmart by calling their toll-free number (877-202-6379).
+Prior to any elective admission to a hospital, hospice facility, or skilled nursing facility, and before receiving any home health care, you must notify Wellfleet by calling their toll-free number (833-433-5388).
 You must also call within forty-eight (48) hours (two (2) working days) following any emergency admission.
 When you call, it will be necessary to provide the subscriber's name, the patient's name, the name of the physician and hospital or facility, the reason for the hospitalization, and any other information needed to complete the process.
+Precertification is not required for Emergency Room boarding for member patients waiting in an Emergency Department of an acute care hospital located in the state of New Hampshire while waiting for admission for psychiatric treatment to a facility located within the state.

-In the event of pregnancy, notification is not required at the time of admission for a delivery-but notification is required when additional days in the hospital would extend beyond the number of inpatient days necessary after a delivery.
+In the event of pregnancy, Precertification is not required at the time of admission for a delivery-but Precertification is required when additional days in the hospital would extend beyond the number of inpatient days necessary after a delivery.